Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension

-In conclusion, we have demonstrated the existence of a S-shape flow curve which means the existence of the DST in fluid coupled with the drag between particles and the background fluid at $T_{\rm ex}$ within framework of (inelastic) Boltzmann equation.
+In conclusion, we have demonstrated the existence of a S-shape flow curve in dilute inertial suspensions based on the analysis of the inelastic Boltzmann equation.
 This model exhibits the crossovers from the Newtonian viscosity to the Bagnoldian viscosity for $e<1$ and from the Newtonian to the viscosity proportional to $\dot\gamma^2$ for $e=1$.
-The even-driven Langevin simulation for hard spheres reproduces the DST and perfectly agrees with the theoretical results without any fitting parameters.
-Therefore, we confirm the existence of the DST for dilute gas-solid suspensions.
+The event-driven Langevin simulation for hard spheres reproduces the DST and perfectly agrees with the theoretical results without any fitting parameters.
+Therefore, we have confirmed the existence of the DST for dilute inertial suspensions.

-: After our submission of this paper, we realize that a new similar paper to ours has been submitted several months later~\cite{Saha17}.
-This paper can be regarded as the modernized revision of Ref.~\cite{Tsao95} where they do not include any thermal noise.
-Although they are only interested in dilute gases, they have also illustrated the existence of the critical density between the discontinuous and the continuous quenched-ignited transitions similar to Refs.~\cite{Sangani96,Hayakawa-Takada-Garzo} thanks to the fact of the low critical density as stated in the discussion.

-: We thank Koshiro Suzuki, Takeshi Kawasaki, Michio Otsuki, Kuniyasu Saitoh for their useful comments.
-We also express our sincere gratitude to Vicente Garz\'{o} for his collaboration to extend our work to finite density.
-This work is partially supported by the Grant-in-Aid of MEXT for Scientific Research (Grant No. 16H04025).
+: We thank Koshiro Suzuki, Takeshi Kawasaki, Michio Otsuki, Kuniyasu Saitoh and Meheboob Alam for their useful comments.
+We also express our sincere gratitude to Vicente Garz\'{o} for his collaboration to extend our work to finite density and discussion on the second normal difference.
+This work is partially supported by the Grant-in-Aid of MEXT for Scientific Research (Grant No.\ 16H04025) and the YITP activities (Grant Nos.\ YITP-T-18-03 and YITP-W-18-17).
 Numerical computation in this work was partially carried out at the Yukawa Institute Computer Facility.